Releasing a new software program

 The following table describes the typical steps involved in this user scenario.

 From the Release Management console, the release coordinator creates a release request.

-Allen creates a new request to add a new Payroll Service and would like it by September 1, 2009.
+Allen creates a new request to add a new Payroll Service and would like it by next month.
 Release starts at the Initiate milestone.
 The service will be released in multiple phases.